'I didn't want to be an IS poster girl'

 Video

-Shamima Begum, the schoolgirl who fled London to join the Islamic State group in Syria, has said she never wanted to be an IS 'poster girl'.
+Shamima Begum, the schoolgirl who fled London to join the Islamic State group in Syria, speaks to the BBC.

-She said it was "wrong" innocent people died in the Manchester attack, but added that see saw it as a 'kind of retaliation' because IS was targeted.

 -